thibaut-neoledge/azure-docs.fr-fr/articles/service-fabric/service-fabric-get-started-mac.md

 <properties
-   pageTitle="Configurer votre environnement de développement sur Mac OS X | Microsoft Azure" description="Installez le runtime, le kit de développement logiciel et créez un cluster de développement local.
-Une fois la configuration terminée, vous serez prêt à générer des applications sur Mac OS X." services="service-fabric" documentationCenter=".net" authors="seanmck"
+   pageTitle="Set up your development environment on Mac OS X | Microsoft Azure" description="Install the runtime, SDK, and tools and create a local development cluster.
+After completing this setup, you will be ready to build applications on Mac OS X." services="service-fabric" documentationCenter=".net" authors="seanmck"